A fair deal for Alberta

 Attend a town hall

-Completed town halls - thanks for joining us!
+The Fair Deal Panel town halls are now complete – thanks for joining us!

 Get email updates on the Fair Deal Panel's work and other ways to get involved.